-Agents are placed with a great deal of responsibility from their landlords; to effectively manage their investment, protect their asset and build good working relationships.
-Many agents are aware of the basics of lettings, however it is crucial to keep up to date with changes in legislation to avoid potential financial penalties and loss of trust.
-The last 2 years have seen significant change in the private sector which looks set to continue throughout the next few years.
+Agents are placed with a great deal of responsibility from their landlord clients; to effectively manage their investment, protect their asset and build good working relationships.
+Many agents are aware of the basics of letting, however it is crucial to keep up to date with changes in legislation to avoid potential financial penalties and loss of trust.
+The last two years have seen significant change in the private rented sector which looks set to continue throughout the next few years.

-This 1 day workshop will bring you up to date on case law, legislative changes and ensure you're geared up for what's to come.
+This one day course will bring you up to date on case law, legislative changes and ensure you're geared up for what's to come.

 For letting agents and property managers only